 - Demographic and online activity data

-Once the information is provided, LendingTree uses that information to match the customer with a financial institution and if a match is successful, the customer and the financial institution continue on from there on their own.
+LendingTree uses that information to match the customer with a financial institution and, if a match is successful, the customer and the financial institution continue from there on their own.

-So is LendingTree legit?
 Seems legit, right?
-But if one should take a closer look at exactly how LendingTree generates revenue, things get a little shady (get it? because LendingTree…).
-This page of LendingTree’s website explains to potential customers how it makes money like this:
+But, if you take a closer look at how LendingTree generates revenue, things get a little shady.
+LendingTree’s website explains to potential customers how it makes money like this:

 “Lenders pay us for the chance to compete for your business.
 We pass your profile to up to five lenders who then provide you a customized loan offer based on your request.
 LendingTree is completely free to use, but of course if you decide to take out a loan you will be responsible for any processing fees, closing costs, or other fees as normally required by the lender.”

-Which implies that financial institutions pay a fee for access to the entire network of customers and LendingTree does the matchmaking.
-This is how LendingTree brands itself, and for most potential customers it doesn’t warrant a second glance.
-However, if one were to look at how LendingTree describes how it makes money in its 2014 annual report to its shareholders, it would look like this:
+This implies that financial institutions pay a fee for access to the entire network of customers and LendingTree does the matchmaking.
+This is how LendingTree brands itself, and, for most potential customers, it doesn’t warrant a second glance.
+However, if you look at how LendingTree describes how it makes money in its 2014 annual report to its shareholders, it looks like this:

 “LendingTree does not charge consumers for the use of our services.
 Revenues from our mortgage products are derived from upfront match fees paid by marketplace lenders that receive a lead.
 Because a given loan request form can be matched with more than one marketplace lender, up to five match fees may be generated from a single consumer loan request form.
 Revenues from our non-mortgage products are derived from upfront match fees paid on delivery of a lead and for some marketplaces outside mortgage, other kinds of fees, such as closed loan fees.”